 The following course descriptions outline basic course requirements only.
 More detailed information regarding elective coursework and other course requirements will be available during individual consultations.
 The requirements need to be completed within two consecutive semesters.
 The program’s objective is to give students a framework from which they develop skills in translation and deeper understanding of Buddhist concepts.

-* 9hrs lab: Community Service (3 hrs) and Practices (6 hrs): 3 hours of ceremonial recitation + 3 hours of meditation
+* 6 hrs lab: Translation Lab (3 hrs) and Spiritual Practices (3 hrs: 2 hours of ceremonial recitation + 1 hour of meditation)

 Translating the Dharma: Theories, Ethics, and Skills TRNC 11 / TRNC 12